Posted on June 29, 2016

 If the physical evidence obtained against you was in violation of your Fourth Amendment right, your lawyer will file a motion to suppress the evidence.
 A hearing will be held where the judge will determine whether police legally acted within their permissible scope.
 If the judge determines the police violated your right(s), the judge will order the physical evidence against you inadmissible.
 In most cases, the government will then motion to dismiss the case.

-For more information about your search & seizure rights, contact Orange County Criminal Defense Lawyer John Rogers.
+For more information about your search & seizure rights, contact Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers to schedule a free confidential consultation.